 Legal advice and counselling, through the help of lawyers and interpreters, are offered to inform victims about their legal rights and obligations and to pursue cases against the perpetrators.

 Payoke may act as plaintiff in court on its own behalf or on behalf of the victim.

-Outpatient care is offered to clients who live on their own and have escaped their traffickers.
+Outpatient care is offered to clients who live on their own.

 The centres work closely with the International Organization for Migration (IOM), Caritas and recognized NGO referral networks to facilitate the repatriation of clients who wish to return to their country of origin, whenever it is safe to do so